MMX Group & Melbourne Mint Consulting

 Analytics & user analysis

-Before we created the content architecture and wireframes we dived into the analytics of the previous sites and competitor sites to determine audience behaviours on the site, workflows, bottle marks and areas for improvement and optimization.
+Before we created the content architecture and wireframes we dived into the analytics of the previous sites and competitor sites to determine audience behaviours on the site, workflows, bottlenecks and areas for improvement and optimization.

 After the wireframing we began working on the branding development and interface elements.
 These were rolled out into a pattern library in a shared asset Sketch file with the team (using Abstract for change commits).
 Each element was logged in Sketch for use across the atomic library design and ultimately the website.
 In this way the more the teams grew and expanded with the business, the better this information had one single source of truth and could be updated and approved with one change reflected across the whole design in one click.